longshorej/activator-lagom-java-chirper/DEPLOY.md

 As such, the list of address to all services running within the system needs to be maintained and kept up to date.

-When using an orchestration product that comes with built-in service registry such as [Production Suite](https://www.lightbend.com/platform/production), one can expect this list will be kept updated automatically.
+When using an orchestration product that comes with built-in service registry such as [Enterprise Suite](https://www.lightbend.com/platform/production), one can expect this list will be kept updated automatically.

-We will show Service Locator functionality within [Production Suite](https://www.lightbend.com/platform/production) by trying to lookup a particular user from the `Friend` service within the Lagom Chirper example.
+We will show Service Locator functionality within [Enterprise Suite](https://www.lightbend.com/platform/production) by trying to lookup a particular user from the `Friend` service within the Lagom Chirper example.

 Firstly, we need to register a user.
 Visit the `Front-End` address at http://192.168.10.1:9000/, click on the "Sign Up" button to view the registration page.
 Enter the `username` and `Name` as `joe` and `Joe` respectively, and click the "Submit" button.